spgroup/conflict-static-analysis/Readme.md

 To build the project, you will need Maven and Java 8 (or higher).

-First, build and install the [svfa-soot](https://github.com/rbonifacio/svfa-scala) implementation.
+First, build and install the [svfa-scala](https://github.com/rbonifacio/svfa-scala) library.

 After that, run the following commands: